Architecture

 // Vanilla: TypeScript / DOM only, framework-agnostic.import { ask, createSession } from "@web-ai-sdk/prompt";

-- can be overridden, disabled, or replaced,
+- can be disabled or replaced;

 Summary